md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Incident response capabilities.
 * Public awareness and cyber hygiene programs.

-Strong cybersecurity foundations are essential for sustainable digital transformation.
+Strong cybersecurity foundations are essential for sustainable digital transformation [14,34,71,72].

 ### Recommendation 10: Position Bangladesh as a Regional AI Innovation Partner

-Bangladesh has opportunities to strengthen its participation within regional and international AI ecosystems.
+Bangladesh has opportunities to strengthen its participation within regional and international AI ecosystems [16,19,27,35,36].

 Potential opportunities include: